Latent-Augmented Discrete Diffusion Models: Related works

+\paragraph{Two-stage training.} The LADD objective creates a tension: increasing the information content of $Y_0$ improves token denoising but makes the latent distribution harder to model.
+To decouple representation learning from latent generative modeling, we use a two-stage procedure: Stage~1 sets $\lambda_{\mathrm{latent}}=0$ and optimizes the token reconstruction and the vector quantizer loss, if used, then Stage~2 freezes the encoder and optimizes the full objective.

+\paragraph{Joint and sequential inference from a single model.} We train the token denoiser to be robust to varied latent noise levels, so that the same model supports both inference schedules.
+For Di-LADD, we sample $t_x$ and $t_y$ independently.
+For Co-LADD, we use classifier-free latent dropout with probability $p_{\mathrm{cfg}}$, which we found more effective than independent timesteps.

-\section{Related Works}
+\section{Related works}

-We review concurrent advances in discrete diffusion that address the limitations of factorized denoisers by either inducing cross-token dependencies or coupling the discrete path to a continuous representation.
-A more extensive review is provided in \Cref{app:related_works}.
+We review concurrent advances in discrete diffusion that address the limitations of factorized denoisers.
+A more extensive review is in \Cref{app:related_works}, and we include a comparative table in \Cref{tab:related_work_comparison}.

 \paragraph{Non-factorized denoisers.} One line of work augments masked diffusion with inference-time, non-factorized predictions.
 Discrete Copula Diffusion (DCD) \citep{liu2025discretecopuladiffusion} pairs per-token diffusion marginals with an auxiliary autoregressive copula to impose dependency structure, improving few-step quality at the cost of an AR loop.
-Self-speculative decoding \citep{campbell2025selfspeculativemaskeddiffusions} modifies attention to draft and verify a joint proposal in a single forward pass, reducing evaluations and relaxing strict factorization.
+Self-speculative decoding \citep{campbell2025selfspeculativemaskeddiffusions} modifies attention to draft and verify a joint proposal in a single forward pass.
 These approaches operate purely within the discrete diffusion process and primarily target the sampler.

-\paragraph{Continuous latents.} A complementary direction introduces continuous variables to capture joint structure along the diffusion path.
-VADD \citep{xie2025variationalautoencodingdiscretediffusion} associates a continuous latent with each reverse transition and trains a VAE-style model to obtain non-factorized posteriors; the latent prior remains simple and decoupled across steps.
-Immediately concurrent to our work in continuous augmentations of the discrete path, CCDD \citep{zhou2025coevolutionarycontinuousdiscretediffusion} is a closely related FUJI-style formulation, but instantiated with latents sized to the token sequence ($S=S'$) and without a learned encoder; CADD \citep{zheng2025continuouslyaugmenteddiscretediffusion} adopts a token-wise augmentation in which each discrete variable carries a continuous latent derived from an encoder, and no separate network is used to parameterize the latent denoiser.
-While this simplifies optimization by emphasizing data reconstruction, it entangles channels and can induce quality–entropy trade-offs at inference.
+\paragraph{Continuous latents.} The closest concurrent line of work introduces continuous variables into discrete diffusion.
+CCDD \citep{zhou2025coevolutionarycontinuousdiscretediffusion} co-evolves continuous states with discrete tokens; in our notation, it is a particular joint Co-LADD instantiation with token-aligned latents ($M=S$) and a frozen pretrained encoder.
+CADD \citep{zheng2025continuouslyaugmenteddiscretediffusion} couples encoder-derived continuous latents to token reconstruction without explicit latent modeling.
+VADD \citep{xie2025variationalautoencodingdiscretediffusion} introduces VAE-style continuous variables tied to each reverse step.
+Contrary to CCDD, CADD and VADD are not special cases of the LADD framework as we constructed it.